Pearson Airport station

-Terminal 1 station, or Pearson station, is a railway and people-mover station at Toronto Pearson International Airport in Mississauga, Ontario, Canada.
-It is the eastern terminus of the inter-terminal Terminal Link, and the western terminus of the Union Pearson Express.
+Pearson Airport (also referred to as Pearson) is a railway station located at Terminal 1 at Toronto Pearson International Airport in Mississauga, Ontario, Canada.
+It is the western terminus of the Union Pearson Express.
+It is also served by the airport people mover system, Terminal Link, which refers to the station as Terminal 1, and serves as its southern terminus.

 Overview

 The station consists of two connected island platforms serving four tracks.
-The outermost pair of tracks runs the full length of the station and serves the Terminal Link on the southern platform, while the innermost pair terminates halfway along the station and serves the Union Pearson Express on the northern platform.
-Both platforms are climate-controlled, and access to trains is via platform screen doors.
+The innermost pair of tracks terminates halfway along the station and serves the Union Pearson Express on the northern platform, while the outermost pair of tracks runs the full length of the station and serves the Terminal Link on the southern platform.
+Both platforms are climate controlled and access to trains is via platform screen doors.

 History

-Terminal 1 station opened in July 2006 as a terminus of the three-station Link Train (now known as the Terminal Link).
+The station initially opened in July 2006 as a terminus of the three-station Link Train (now known as the Terminal Link).
 The structure included support pillars allowing the station to be expanded to serve a future airport rail link to downtown Toronto.

 In July 2010, Metrolinx, Toronto's regional transport agency, announced it would create a mainline rail connection to Pearson Airport from Union Station.
 Construction of the spur began in June 2012 at a budget of C$128.6 million.
-By June 2013 the bulk of the structure including caissons, columns and girders were complete and the first beam of the new station was poured.
+By June 2013, the bulk of the structure – including caissons, columns and girders – were complete, and the first beam of the new station was poured.
 The station shell was completed by December 2013.

 The line opened on June 6, 2015, in time for the 2015 Pan American Games.